- Games, Toys, and Hobbies»

-I christened him 'Ted' - as you would! (especially at that age), and we began our sharing and caring from the very first night we slept together.
-Ahh! - the memories!
+I christened him 'Ted' as you would! (especially at that age), and we began our sharing and caring from the very first night we slept together.
+Ahh the memories!

 By the way, sweat is not the only moisture Ted contains - he has absorbed many tears over the years.
-Some were happy, some hopeful - and then there were the sad and apprehensive and worrisome ones.
+Some were happy, some hopeful and there were the sad and apprehensive and worrisome ones.
 But Ted has never been judgmental about such emotional 'melt-downs' and has simply absorbed all that came his way with great composure and quite stoic empathy.